-The Amended Facility continues the temporary restrictions on certain activities, including dividend payments, acquisitions and share repurchases, through the third quarter of 2022.
+The Amended Facility temporarily restricts acquisitions through the third quarter of 2022, as well as dividend payments and share repurchases through the maturity date of the Amended Facility.
 The Company's obligations under the Amended Facility are jointly and severally guaranteed by each domestic subsidiary of the Company other than non-material subsidiaries.

 The obligations are secured by a first priority lien on substantially all of the Company's and the guarantors' assets.
 In the event of voluntary or involuntary bankruptcy of the Company or any subsidiary, all unpaid principal and other amounts owing under the Amended Facility automatically become due and payable.
 Other events of default, such as failure to make payments as they become due and breach of financial and other covenants, change of control, judgments over a certain amount, and cross default under other agreements give the agent the option to declare all such amounts immediately due and payable.

-We intend to refinance the amended agreement with a new long-term financing facility in the coming months.
-We are currently in the process of evaluating terms and conditions for a new long-term financing arrangement.
-If we are unable to obtain a new long-term financing facility before we file our second quarter 2022 Form 10-Q to replace our existing debt facility, borrowings outstanding under our existing debt facility will come due within 12 months of that filing date and could result in substantial doubt about our ability to continue as a going concern in the event that we are not reasonably assured to have sufficient cash balances to repay the remaining obligations at maturity.
+We are currently in the process of evaluating terms and conditions for a new long-term financing arrangement, which includes an asset-based lending agreement and separate agreement that would monetize our real estate as collateral.
+The extent to which we will be able to effect such refinancing, replacement or maturity extension on terms that are favorable to us or at all is dependent on a number of uncertain factors, including then-prevailing credit and other market conditions, economic conditions, particularly in the aerospace and defense markets, disruptions or volatility caused by factors such as COVID-19, regional conflicts, inflation, and supply chain disruptions.
+In addition, rising interest rates could limit our ability to refinance our existing credit facility when it matures or cause us to pay higher interest rates upon refinancing.
+As the Company's long-term debt approaches maturity, if the Company is unable to refinance, replace or extend the maturity on its credit facility, the Company's liquidity, results of operations, and financial condition could be materially adversely impacted.
+If we are unable to obtain a new long-term financing facility before we file our third quarter 2022 Form 10-Q to replace our existing debt facility, borrowings outstanding under our existing credit facility will come due within 12 months of that filing date and could result in substantial doubt about our ability to continue as a going concern in the event that we are not reasonably assured to have sufficient cash balances to repay the remaining obligations at maturity.